candylqh/GIS-Silver-Zone-Webmap/README.md

-Web Map to show suitable locations to build Silver Zones in Tampines
+Web Map to show suitable locations to build Silver Zones in Tampines East.
+View the webmap via index.html